Parametrized stability and the universal property of global spectra: Parametrized semiadditivity

 \begin{lemma} Let $P \subseteq T$ be an atomic orbital subcategory.
 Then the $T$-functor $(-)_+\colon \ulfinPsets \to \ulfinptdPsets$ is essentially surjective: any finite pointed $P$-set $(Y,p,s) \in \ulfinptdPsets(B)$ is equivalent to one of the form $X_+$ for some $(X,q) \in \ulfinPsets(B)$. \end{lemma} \begin{proof} By definition, we may write $Y = \bigsqcup_{i=1}^n A_i$ as a finite disjoint union such that each map $p_i\colon A_i \to B$ is in $P$.
 The section $s\colon B \to \bigsqcup_{i=1}^n A_i$ must factor as $B \to A_i \hookrightarrow \bigsqcup_{i=1}^n A_i$ for some $i$.
 But this implies that the map $B \to A_i$ is a section of $p_i\colon A_i \to B$, so by \cref{lem:AtomicVsDisjointDiagonals} it must be an equivalence, exhibiting $B$ as a disjoint summand of $Y$.
 Defining $X$ as the disjoint union of the remaining summands gives the desired equivalence $Y \simeq X_+$ over $B$. \end{proof}

-\begin{notation} When $P \subseteq T$ is atomic orbital, we will assume all pointed $P$-set over $B \in T$ are given to us in the form $X_+ = X \sqcup B$ for $(X,q) \in \ulfinPsets(B)$.
+\begin{notation} We will assume all pointed $P$-set over $B \in T$ are given to us in the form $X_+ = X \sqcup B$ for $(X,q) \in \ulfinPsets(B)$.
 This convention is justified by \Cref{lem:FinitePtdPSetsDisjointlyBased}.
 We emphasize that the maps $X_+\rightarrow Y_+$ of finite pointed $P$-sets over $B$ are not assumed to respect this decomposition, i.e.\ they might not be induced by maps in $\finPsets(B)$. \end{notation}